 The decisions of South Carolina trial courts are not published in reporters.
 You can access county court records by contacting the Clerk of Court where the case was tried.
 You may also try searching the Case Records Search by county on the South Carolina Judicial Department's website.

-South Carolina appellate court (Court of Appeals and Supreme Court) are first published individually as slip opinions on the South Carolina Judicial Branch website.
+South Carolina appellate court opinions (Court of Appeals and Supreme Court) are first published individually as slip opinions on the South Carolina Judicial Branch website.

-Next, South Carolina appellate court opinions are published in print by West in chronological order in both
+Next, South Carolina appellate court opinions are published in print by West in chronological order in both the official South Carolina Reports and in the unofficial South Eastern Reporter (along with Georgia, North Carolina, Virginia, and West Virginia opinions).

 (1) the jurisdiction of the court that decided the case, and